Run a CAP Application on Kyma

 &

 causes the process to run in the background.
 You need to keep it running until you finished pushing docker images.
-You may need to start it newly in case the "docker push" doesn't work anymore.You should see the following output that tells you that the tunning is established:
+You may need to start it newly in case the "docker push" doesn't work anymore.You should see the following output that tells you that the tunneling is established:

 Forwarding from 127.0.0.1:5000 -> 5000 Forwarding from [::1]:5000 -> 5000